Individual Master File: Age

 The IMF system began operation in the 1960s and is still used today, and is considered well overdue for modernization.
 Portions of the system are programmed in COBOL and others directly in assembly language.
 In a 2018 report to Congress, the Government Accountability Office identified the IMF and other IT systems at the IRS as "facing significant risks due to their reliance on legacy programming languages, outdated hardware, and a shortage of human resources with critical skills".

 The IMF and other legacy systems have been named as obstacles that prevent the IRS from acting quickly in exigent circumstances.
 In the weeks following the passage of the Coronavirus Aid, Relief, and Economic Security Act, the IRS attempted to rapidly disburse tens of millions of one-time economic stimulus payments, requiring code changes to the IMF and the creation of an associated online interface for taxpayers to view and update their payment information.
 However, the effort was only partially successful as many taxpayers received the wrong payment amount or were unable to view their payment status.

 There have also been multiple hardware failures at key times, including one which occurred on 17 April 2018 during the end of tax season.

+Business Master File

+Similar to the Individual Master File, the Business Master File (BMF) processes and stores tax events for businesses.

+The BMF is used to process returns and store records for entities using an Employer Identification Number.
+It handles corporate tax returns (Form 1120/1120-S), partnership returns (Form 1065), and other business forms and returns.